Empowering First Nations Leadership on Country

 Our Key Areas of Focus

 The Mabo Centre is governed by a Board of First Nations leaders and economic experts.
-It is championed by Co-Chair Jamie Lowe, Chief Executive Officer of the National Native Title Council, and University of Melbourne alternate Co-Chairs, Professor Marcia Langton, Associate Provost and Professor Paul Kofman, Dean of the Faculty of Business and Economics.
-The Mabo Centre will work to support Traditional Owners achieve these outcomes.
-It will achieve this though four focus areas.
+It is championed by Co-Chairs Jamie Lowe (Chief Executive Officer of the National Native Title Council), Professor Marcia Langton (Associate Provost, University of Melbourne) and Professor Paul Kofman (Dean, Faculty of Business and Economics, University of Melbourne).
+The Mabo Centre will work to support Traditional Owners achieve successful Native Title outcomes for their communities through four focus areas -

 Research

-Informing national policy development that will support Traditional Owners achieving the best possible outcomes from the resources they control and influence
+Informing national policy development that will support Traditional Owners to achieve the best possible outcomes from the resources they control and influence

 Training